 Bill Donohue on today’s article about him in the New York Times:

 I have asked for a correction regarding a comment that is attributed to me, but which I never made.
-Regarding the movie “Angels & Demons,” reporter Paul Vitello writes as follows: “They even have a scene where rats eat a bunch of cardinals,” he [Donohue] said.
-“Can you imagine any other religion where this would not be viewed as rank religious bias?”
+Regarding the movie “Angels & Demons,” reporter Paul Vitello writes as follows: “They even have a scene where rats eat a bunch of cardinals,” he

 Not only did I never say anything even remotely like this, it cheapens my complaint.
 My central concern is the way Dan Brown’s book, and the movie upon which it is based, portrays the Catholic Church: The Catholic Church is not anti-reason and anti-science.
 I don’t care a fig about films showing rats eating cardinals.